2025 Australian federal election: Campaign

 15 April: Labor announces a $3.8 million package to keep a Canberra health centre from falling into administration.
 The military information website Janes claims that Russia is interested in setting up an aircraft base in Indonesia.
 However, the Indonesian foreign minister stridently denied this claim.
 Dutton states it would be a "catastrophic failure" of diplomacy if Albanese and foreign minister Penny Wong did not combat this issue.
 Also on this day, Greens leader Adam Bandt announces policies that would be a priority for the party if the election results in a hung parliament.
 These policies would include aiming to get dental into Medicare, lowering the price of child care, ending native forest logging, and Bandt reiterates a policy to wind back some tax concessions.

 16 April: A Greens candidate for the division of Franklin in Tasmania ceases campaigning due to revelations that he holds dual citizenship.
 As nominations had already closed he would still appear on the ballot paper as a Greens member.
 The Australian Broadcasting Corporation (ABC) holds a leaders debate between Albanese and Dutton moderated by Insiders host David Speers.

 17 April: Dutton announces a long-term aspiration to index tax brackets.
 Albanese criticises this policy.
 Later on this day, a debate takes place on the ABC's 7.30 program between housing minister Clare O'Neil and shadow housing minister Michael Sukkar.

 19 April: Trumpet of Patriots holds their official campaign launch in Queensland, with the slogan Make Australia Great Again.
 The party proposes the creation of a department of government efficiency and cutting immigration.
 Chairman of the party Clive Palmer proposes abolishing net-zero targets set as per the Paris Climate Agreement.
 The party also proposes building high-speed rail and capping interest rates at 3%.
 Also on this day, Albanese announces that Labor would enshrine penalty rates via legislation.

 20 April: The Greens announces their requests during negotiation in a hung parliament, which include seeking changes to negative gearing and the capital gains tax.
-Also on this day, the former secretary of the department of home affairs Mike Pezzullo is floated for reappointment into a public service role by Dutton.
+The former secretary of the department of home affairs Mike Pezzullo is floated for reappointment into a public service role by Dutton.

 21 April: The Coalition announces a policy to trial a sex offender registry; while Dutton announces a further investment to fight crime.
 Jason Smart, a Trumpet of Patriots candidate for the division of Flinders in Victoria resigns from the party due to disagreements with its leadership but would still appear on the ballot paper due to nominations having previously closed.